 Why do animals end up at TCHS?

-The vast majority – 70 percent or so – come from households that simply cannot take care of them anymore.
+About 50 percent or so come from households that simply cannot take care of them anymore.
 There are many reasons a pet may be surrendered, and most of them have nothing to do with the behavior of the animal.
 Common reasons include: moving, allergies, cost of care, too many animals, unplanned litters, etc.

 Is Tri-County Humane Society a “no kill” shelter?